Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Introduction

 \IEEEPARstart{I}{n} parallel to the evolution of cellular systems from the fifth generation (5G) towards the sixth generation (6G), quantum information technology has also experienced rapid growth, particularly in quantum communications.
 The unconditional security offered by quantum key distribution (QKD) protocols is expected to substantially enhance the communication infrastructure of 6G networks \cite{Cao2022}.
 QKD utilizes quantum states to distribute cryptographic keys between legitimate parties, ensuring that any eavesdropping attempt perturbs the quantum states according to the physical laws of quantum mechanics, thereby revealing the eavesdropper's presence.
 QKD protocols are typically categorized as of discrete-variable (DV) and continuous-variable (CV) nature.
 More specifically, DV-QKD utilizes individual photons for encoding key information, relying on properties like polarizations and requiring single-photon sources as well as detectors \cite{Cao2022}.
 By contrast, CV-QKD maps the key to the quadrature components of Gaussian quantum states, necessitating coherent sources and homodyne/heterodyne detectors \cite{Hosseinidehaj2019,Liu2024}.

 QKD systems have the capability of operating over both optical fiber and free-space optical (FSO) links, but FSO is capable of over-bridging thousands of kilometers from space to ground, eliminating the need for cable installations and relaying \cite{Trinh2018}.
 Briefly, fiber-based QKD faces more substantial pathloss in optical fibers than its FSO-based counterpart communicating over atmospheric channels \cite{Alberto2016}.
 Recent developments mark a significant shift in quantum network architecture, moving from terrestrial infrastructures to seamless integration with non-terrestrial platforms like unmanned aerial vehicles (UAVs) and satellites, forming essential parts of the \textit{Quantum Internet in the Sky} \cite{Trinh2024}.
-This paradigm shift aligns synergistically with the consideration of non-terrestrial networks (NTNs) in 6G, encompassing low-altitude platforms (LAPs), high-altitude platforms (HAPs), and low-Earth orbit (LEO) satellites \cite{Araniti2022}.
-While significant milestones have been reached in establishing quantum links from LEO satellites to the ground \cite{Lu2022}, research into establishing similar quantum links on other platforms, such as HAPs and LAPs, is in its infancy.
+This paradigm shift aligns synergistically with the consideration of non-terrestrial networks (NTNs) in 6G, encompassing low-altitude platforms (LAPs), high-altitude platforms (HAPs), and low-Earth orbit (LEO) satellites{\cite{Liu2018}.
+With the emergence of new connectivity paradigms between LAPs and HAPs \cite{Liu2018}, safeguarding these communication links with {the aid of} QKD has become imperative.
+These links serve as critical intermediaries between terrestrial QKD systems and satellite-based quantum nodes, while extending secure coverage to remote regions {with underdeveloped terrestrial} infrastructure.
+Shorter HAP-LAP distances further reduce {the} link latency compared to satellites, while improving network resilience through redundant connections between HAPs and LAPs to guard against {outages}.} While significant milestones have been reached in establishing quantum links from LEO satellites to the ground \cite{Lu2022}, research into establishing similar quantum links on other platforms, such as HAPs and LAPs, is in its infancy.